YingyingYao/iORI-LAVT/README.md

-# iORI-ENST
+# iORI-LAST
-iORI-ENST: Identifying origin of replication sites based on elastic net and stacking learning
+iORI-LAVT: A novel method for identifying origin of replication sites via LASSO feature selection and soft voting classifier